 In accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA) as amended, Angeles Institute abides by the regulation that "no otherwise handicapped individual" shall be excluded from participation in the programs and services offered by the Institute "solely by reason of the handicap."

-A student is eligible for consideration for reasonable accommodations and/or auxiliary aids and service if the student has a disability and the Student Affairs representative has met with the student, consulted with Angeles Institute Administration, and determined that the functional limitations of the disability require such reasonable accommodation, auxiliary aids and/or services.
+Angeles Institute is committed to providing equal access to all of its programs, services, and activities for students with all types of disabilities.
 Angeles Institute is committed to providing reasonable accommodations including auxiliary aids and/or services to qualified individuals with a disability, unless providing such accommodations would result in undue burden or fundamentally alter the nature of the relevant program, benefit or service provided by the Institute.
-To request auxiliary aids or services, please contact the Student Affairs department for the request documents.
-Students should submit requests with supporting documentation at least six weeks prior to the beginning of the first day of classes or as soon as practical.